salmabassem/MethyationClassifier/README.md

 - Always read CSVs with `check.names = FALSE` to preserve CpG names.
 - If you see **“No overlapping CpGs between training and query”**, ensure headers match and that you called `Prepare_Training()` with the same Query you will predict on.
-- The final calibrator intentionally uses the **last outer fold**’s inner stacks to match the original Rmd.

 ---

-## License

-MIT (add a `LICENSE` file).

-## Citation

-Please cite this repository and acknowledge your data sources (e.g., Beat AML, TCGA).

-## Contributing

-Issues and PRs are welcome.